warneat/website-change/README.md

 	$telegram-send --configure

-If prompted, add the location where pip3 installed the python modules and packages to PATH (adjust for your enrironment; the output of the pip-installation probaply gave you a hint)
+If prompted, add the location where pip3 installed the python modules and packages to PATH (adjust for your environment; the output of the pip-installation probaply gave you a hint)

 	$export PATH=/home/pi/.local/bin:$PATH